xsf/xmpp.org/content/community/sponsors/_index.md

 {{< figure src="/images/logos/tygrys.png" link="/sponsors/tygrys" class="p-2 sponsor-logo" >}}

 Tygrys is an expansive tech suite crafted to deliver secure and efficient communication for individuals and teams.
 Integrating our XMPP service supplemented with a hand-made multi-platform XMPP client, email service, and comprehensive project and code management tools, the suite is designed from the ground up for seamless operation across multiple platforms.
-By prioritizing user privacy, Tygrys ensures that personal data remains strictly in the hands of its users, with our staunch commitment to having no data to collect and nothing to track. ([more about Tygrys](/sponsors/tygrys))
+By prioritizing user privacy, Tygrys ensures that personal data remains strictly in the hands of its users, with our staunch commitment to having no data to collect and nothing to track ([more about Tygrys](/sponsors/tygrys))

 ### US Secure Hosting Center

 {{< figure src="/images/logos/usshc.png" link="/sponsors/us-secure-hosting-center" class="p-2 sponsor-logo" >}}

-USSHC is a privately owned underground secure colocation data center located in the rural Midwestern United States ([more about USSHC](/sponsors/us-secure-hosting-center)).
+USSHC is a privately owned underground secure colocation data center located in the rural Midwestern United States ([more about USSHC](/sponsors/us-secure-hosting-center))